Tinkerforge/doc/README.rst

 Doc
 ===

-This repository contains the sphinx documentation for all Bricks and Bricklets.
+This repository contains the Sphinx documentation for all Bricks and Bricklets.

 Usage